Eusthenodon: Classification

+Eusthenodon belongs to the family Tristichopteridae, a subdivision of the order Osteolepiformes within the greater class of Sarcopterygii.
+Sarcopterygii is the major clade that diverted from the ray-finned Actinopterygii with the evolution of lobed-fins.

+The phylogeny of Tristichopteridae was described by Gael Clement, Daniel Snitting, and P.E.
+Ahlberg (2008) after performing a maximum parsimony analysis of the interrelationships of within the clade:

 Description

 Skull

 In his initial diagnosis of the first Eusthenodon remains published in 1952, Jarvik describes the features present in the remains of Eusthenodon wangsjoi including those that are significant characters of tristichopterid fishes (referred to as rhizodontids by Jarvik) as well as the traits unique to the described species and diagnostic characters of the genus.
 The pointy head of Eusthenodon is relatively large compared to other closely related Osteolepiformes with short parietal shields that contribute towards its broad snout.
 The frontoethmoidal shield of the cranial roof in Eusthenodon is distinctly longer than the parietal shield.
 The ratio between the lengths of the frontoethmoidal and parietal shields has been used as a diagnostic tool by paleontologists to distinguish between taxa and in some cases, serves as the only distinctive feature separating two groups (as is seen in the separation of the clades Eusthenopteron and Tristichopterus).
 Across eusthenopterids (tristichopterids), a trend exists showing increasingly higher values for this ratio in more derived genera with Eusthenodon possessing the highest value with a frontoethmoidal shield to parietal shield ratio of 2.30.
 The further expansion of snout length in many tetrapod species may also be further evidence supporting the tendency of increasingly longer frontoethmoidal shields present in subsequent clades closely related to eusthenopterids including the late eopods.
 The orbital fenestrae housing the small eyes of Eusthenodon were distinctly smaller in size compared to the size of the larger frontoethmoidal shield.
 Residing posteriorly to the orbital fenestra, the posterior supraorbital bone extends downwards along the fenestra and comes into contact with lachrymal.
 In contrast to other Osteolepiformes, which similarly possess a posterior supraorbital bone that extends ventrally along the orbital fenestra, the contact with the lachrymal by the posterior supraorbital bone is a diagnostic character of Eusthenodon and results in the separation of the jugal and postorbital bones from meeting the orbital fenestra.